-A: We’re only guessing what an intern might do eight months from now – Riot moves pretty quickly.
+A: We’re only guessing what an intern might do nine months from now – Riot moves pretty quickly.
 We’re looking for broadly-capable interns who can handle whatever comes their way this summer.

 A: Maybe.
 It could be that the stuff you’re missing isn’t as essential.
 Or it may be that the person who’s hiring will give you a thumbs-up if you can bring spades of experience or skill in something else.

 A: There are lots of ways to stand out!
-We haven’t listed a specific set of qualifications because we're looking for smart, talented students who carve their own tracks.
+We're looking for smart, talented students who carve their own tracks.
 The best way to show us you have what it takes is to accomplish something extraordinary: create a game or a mod, or craft a strong portfolio that demonstrates your aptitude.
 If you can get a “WOW!” or a fist-bump from your buddies, then chances are it’s pretty incredible.

 Here are just a few examples of stuff former Riot interns did prior to applying:

 A: We love awesome and talented people who’re good at lots of things!
 Do some digging to figure out where your skills intersect with your passions and see which internship fits you best.
+Don’t apply for all of them!
 If you’ve got a burning passion for a few teams, then give each one a shot.
 Come up with specific, compelling pitches for each, and let us know why you’re the perfect fit for them.
 Keep in mind that applying for more positions won’t increase your chances and spamming could hurt you.

 A: “Dear Riot” or “Dear Rioters” works!